BuckDenver/Locked/README.md

 # About

-First of all, I want to say a big thank you to OzTamir and his project [Broke](https://github.com/OzTamir/broke) for giving me a running start on my project.

 This app is a pet project of mine after trying to find a free alternative to Brick without any luck.
 Working off the Broke project was an introduction to app development for me.
 Even though I started with and mainly used Broke as a base, learning about Swift and Xcode was a fun project and a distraction from studying for the LSAT for a while.

 While the app is functional, I could never do what the team at Brick could do.
 You should still consider supporting them [here](https://getbrick.app/shop).

 # Features

-Like Broke, the features consist of:

 - Minimalist Design
 - Open Source
 - Multiple Profiles
 - Creating your own NFC tag

-I also added a custom shield configuration to display a custom lock screen over locked apps.
+I also added a custom shield configuration to display a custom lock screen over locked apps (altohugh im waiting on apple permissions to put this to testflight)

 # Future Plans